Yes, you can get injured doing a headstand… especially if you take the name literally.

 Some time ago I wrote a newsletter article titled “So you want to do a handstand”.
 In this article, I discussed head and shoulder positioning and even connected a part of it (the pelvis) to a headstand.
 Think about these three postures I’ve mentioned, headstand, forearm balance, and handstand.
 Can you see a relationship between them that is a progression?
 If you were going to make a sequence of development, with which pose would it begin?
 I think it would go headstand, forearm balance, handstand, no?

-When you are a beginner to any of these three postures, it’s easier to do the postures by allowing the shoulders to move further forward.
+When you are a beginner to any of these three yoga postures, it’s easier to do the postures by allowing the shoulders to move further forward.
 As one advances it may be possible to have the shoulders back further.
-For instance, in handstand an advanced practitioner may be able to align their shoulder with the line of their arms below and body above.
+For instance, in handstand an advanced practitioner may be able to align their shoulders with the line of their arms below and body above.
 I’ll guess that when they started their shoulders were out in front of their wrist a bit.
 They evolved or progressed to the more advanced alignment.
-I believe this process to be true of either forearm balance or headstand as well.
+I believe this process to be true of both forearm balance and headstand as well.

 As I said, there are two elements, the shoulder and head position.
-If the shoulders go forward so does the head.
-If the head lifts and goes forward so do the shoulders.
-If we place our hands behind a closed fist our shoulders are naturally further back than they would be if our hands were open.
-With the shoulders further back and the head pointing down it the shoulder is sitting right above the elbows and the body aligned right above that.
-I think that in this case it is much easier to end up going over your head and crashing down.
+If the shoulders go forward, so does the head.
+If the head lifts and goes forward, so do the shoulders.
+If we place our head behind a closed fist, our shoulders are naturally further back than they would be if our hands were open.
+With the shoulders further back and the head pointing down, the shoulders are sitting right above the elbows and the body is aligned right above that.
+I think that, in this case, it is much easier to end up going over your head and crashing down.